bakonaanlong/Monthly-Performance-Dashboard/README.md

 - Visualizations: Bar charts, list and KPI's.

 TECHNOLOGIES USED
-- Power Query for Extracting and Transforming
+- Power Query for Extracting and Transforming the data
 - My Brain for brainstorming
 - Excel for Visualization